 If you’re looking for a playground in Carrington, visit Connolly Park playground next to the tennis courts.
 It features small climbing equipment with a slide and a set of swings (regular and baby).
-Full review.
+Read more about Connolly Park.

 Whitebridge Park (Whitebridge) – FENCED

 Toronto Foreshore (Toronto) – FENCED

 You’ve got to love a fully fenced playground with views of Lake Macquarie!
-Younger kids will enjoy the cute little playground equipment with a replica boat for them to ride in Full review.
+Younger kids will enjoy the cute little playground equipment with a replica boat for them to ride in.
+Read more about Toronto Foreshore Park.

 Pelican Foreshore Park (Pelican) – FENCED

 Pelican Park is another fenced park and features play equipment for the younger set.
 There’s a wobbly, small slide and climbing wall for young kids as well as a toddler swing.
 Just be aware that you will need to supervise your kids as there are some spots on the play equipment which are open to below.
 There’s also lovely views of Lake Macquarie from the park.
 If kids need a break from the playground, walk down to the beach and watch the numerous pelicans who call this place home.
 You can also swim at the beach when the weather is warm.
-Full review.
+Read more about Pelican Park.

 Maitland Park (Maitland) – FENCED

 Maitland Park is an expansive area of parkland encompassing sporting fields, picnic spots, tennis courts, croquet lawns and a swimming centre.
 It also features the Magic Garden, Maitland Park’s All Abilities Playground.
 The gated playground with softfall rubber flooring features fantastic play equipment for kids of all ages including three sets of swings, xylophone, flying fox, batwing carousel and toadstools.
-Full review.
+Read more about Maitland Park.

 Another playground with softfall covering, Islington Park is a fun place to take little ones.
 The playground includes your traditional swings and well as a very fun flying saucer swing that mums can climb in with their tots.
-There’s things to climb over and under, around and through including a climbing structure, play equipment with slides, a boat and a colourful sculpture.
-Full review.
+There are things to climb over and under, around and through including a climbing structure, play equipment with slides, a boat and a colourful sculpture.
+Read more about Islington Park.